Woman staring at herself in the mirror smiling

 • Social isolation: You may withdraw from your family members or friends.

-Mental health symptoms like delusions and hallucinations, often connected to schizophrenia, can also have an adverse effect on daily routines.
+Mental health symptoms like delusions and hallucinations, often connected to schizophrenia, can also hurt daily routines.

 Signs It’s Time for You or a Loved One to Get Help